AzimAkhmedov/quotes/README.md

 ## Project Setup

 ###  You need to clone this repository
- Glone it using Github Desctop or Git
+ Сlone it using Github Desctop or Git
 ```sh
 git clone <url>
 ```